Counseling for Behavioral and Emotional Distress

 - Conceptualize counseling cases in a theologically-sensitive framework.

 Students report spending 6-8 hours on homework as a weekly average.
+You may view the Summer 2023 Course Syllabus here.

 - Three papers, one on each of the main textbooks.
 The purpose of these papers is to demonstrate understanding of the reading and ability to assimilate what you’ve learned and to reinforce the knowledge, values, and skills gained from the reading.